mburrell119/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

-Semantic HTML uses meaningful tags that can be read and understood by someone else or a search engine.
+Semantic HTML uses meaningful tags that can be read and understood by someone else or a search engine..

 2. Name two big differences between ```display: block;``` and ```display: inline;```.